 Teams of PhD students will compete to design an innovative and profitable start-up concept

-Working in pre-selected teams of up to six, participants will be challenged to design a start-up in a relevant field.
-In the first few hours of the event participants will attend workshops and access expert mentoring to provide the skills to go through the process.
-Over a continuous 24 hour period each team will require resilience, creativity, teamwork and a willingness to take risks in order to come up with a pitch to win over a grand jury of expert entrepreneurs, scientists and managers.
+In the first few hours of the event participants will attend workshops and access expert mentoring to provide them with the skills to go through the process.
+Prior to the event, the French Embassy and a representative from ANRT will select the members of each team and participants will be advised of their team on the day.
+Working in these teams, participants will be challenged to design a start-up in a relevant field.
+Over a continuous 24 hour period following the training, each team will require resilience, creativity, teamwork and a willingness to take risks in order to come up with a pitch to win over a grand jury of expert entrepreneurs, scientists and managers

 The candidate must:

-Applications are considered carefully by an Australian Academy of Science selection panel with diverse expertise.
-The decisions of the panel are based upon the assessed competitiveness of the proposal.
+Applications are considered carefully by a selection panel with diverse expertise put together by the French Embassy.
+The decisions of the panel are based on the assessed competitiveness of the proposal.
 The Academy is not able to enter into discussion or correspondence regarding the reasons why an application is successful or not.

 Australian Academy of Science

 Canberra ACT 2601